invictus-1/Booru-Tagging/Readme.md

 > **⚠️ EXTREME WARNING:** Using `imagerenamer.py` is **DESTRUCTIVE AND IRREVERSIBLE**.
 It will permanently rename **ALL** image files (based on common extensions) in the target folders and their subfolders.
 >
-> *   **DO NOT** run this on folders containing non-image files you care about or images whose original filenames you need to preserve.
+> *   **DO NOT** run this on folders containing image files you care about or images whose original filenames you need to preserve.
 > *   **BACK UP YOUR FOLDERS** before running this script.
 > *   Use this *only* if you understand the consequences and need to ensure unique filenames for processing.